Submit Article

 What Was the Outcome?

-The court ruled in favor of the plaintiffs, finding that the defendant's use of the "Amanusa" name amounted to passing off.
-The court granted an injunction restraining the defendant from using the "Amanusa" name or any other name confusingly similar to the plaintiffs' trademarks in relation to any form of accommodation.
+• An injunction restraining the defendant from using the name "Amanusa" or any name confusingly similar to the plaintiffs' "Aman" trademarks in relation to any form of accommodation or real estate project.

 Why Does This Case Matter?